partio-scout/scoms-tacnpr/README.md

 Licensed under the TAPR Open Hardware License www.tapr.org/OHL

-Please note that you need to be a certified HAM radio operator to use this radio.
+Please note that you need to be licensed HAM radio operator to use this radio.

 /1/: NPR by Guillaume F4HDK (2018-): https://hackaday.io/project/164092-npr-new-packet-radio